 The results emphasize the growth-enhancing role of stock markets and banks and document unique aspects of Chile's experience.
 Subject to some qualifications, stock markets and banks each exert an independent, positive influence economic growth.
 Endogeneity, omitted country factors, macroeconomic policies, and outliers do not drive these findings.
 Furthermore, the pure cross-country regressions and the panel procedures produce consistent results.
 Chile is an outlier, however.
 Chile has remarkably large stock markets as measured by the ratio of market capitalization to Gross Domestic Product (GDP).
 Just as remarkably however, Chile's equity markets are surprisingly illiquid as measured by the value of transactions as a share of market capitalization (or as a share of GDP).
-Since the link between stock market development and growth runs through liquidity and not through size, Chile stands out as a country with an inactive equity market that has managed to grow quickly.
+Since the link between stock market development and growth runs through liquidity and not through size, Chile stands out as a country with an illiquid equity market that has managed to grow quickly.
 Similarly, though less dramatically, Chile's economic growth rate is more rapid than that predicted by its level of banking development, which is measured as bank credit to private enterprises as a share of GDP.

 Chile's level of financial development - as measured by stock market liquidity and bank development - is lower than the level of financial development associated with other very rapidly growing economies, such as Taiwan, Hong Kong, Thailand, Singapore, and Malaysia.
-Nevertheless, the estimated growth-finance relationship remains strong and positive even when omitting outliers, using panel techniques that eliminate countryspecific effects, and controlling for a variety of growth determinants.
+Although Chile and a few other countries are outliers the cross-country growth regression, the estimated growth-finance relationship remains strong and positive even when omitting outliers, using panel techniques that eliminate country-specific effects, and controlling for a variety of growth determinants.